 Self-Myofascial Release (SMR) routine for the legs hamstrings

-How to Stretch the Hamstrings (Spiky Ball - STR)
+How to Stretch the Hamstrings (Spiky Ball - SMR)

 There are occasions where treatment using myofascial release techniques may not be suitable or advisable (contraindicated).
-Contraindications can be global meaning that a method should not be used at all or local, meaning it might be possible to apply a technique to some areas of the body but not others.
+Contraindications can be global, meaning that a method should not be used at all or local, meaning it might be possible to apply a technique to some areas of the body but not others.
 Before commencing with any fitness or stretching activities and particularly self-myofascial release techniques, one should be sure it is safe.
 Hence, if one has any contraindications to massage or myofascial release techniques, then self-treatment using the methods listed in the article is not advisable.
-If in doubt speak to a suitably qualified professional and get advice before commencing with any of these self-treatment methods.
+If in doubt, speak to a suitably qualified professional and get advice before commencing with any of these self-treatment methods.
 Also, it is advisable to read the more general article on Self-Myofascial Release (SMR) for legs if one has not already done so.

 Self-soft tissue release with a spiky ball can be ideal for treating the hamstrings.
 However, one needs to be careful when applying such techniques, as if too much force is applied, one uses the method too often, or for too long, then one could end up with a pulled hamstring.
 The technique is precise and so should be used with caution, yet the results can be significant.
 Soft tissue release or (pin and stretch) effectively involves changing the origin(s) and insertion(s) of muscles (the muscle attachment points).
 A practitioner trained in soft tissue release will apply a myofascial soft-tissue lock to the tissues under treatment, before applying a gentle stretch, passively or actively.
 A spiky massage ball can effectively create a soft-tissue lock in a self-treatment context.
 One can then contract the opposing muscles to those under treatment and thus apply a stretch to the muscles needing treatment.
 As with the massage stick roller technique, this technique works best when applying the soft-tissue lock to tissues in a relaxed state.
 Using the method is relatively simple, and like the massage stick roller, can be performed in a seated position.
 The diagram below illustrates the Hamstring muscles and is a posterior view of a left thigh.
 The most prominent muscles in the diagram are the hamstrings, Biceps Femoris Long Head (right-hand side), Semitendinosus (the smaller muscle to the left of the Biceps Femoris) and the Semimembranosus (the larger muscle underneath the Semitendinosus).
 It is possible to effectively access and treat all of these muscles in a self-treatment context with spiky massage ball and soft tissue release.